TechnikEmpire/GQ/README.md

  hand sides of the BinarySelector, which would drastically reduce candidates and thus drastically increase matching speed.~~ This was tried and abandoned, it's actually faster to just let it chew through all candidates.
  - ~~Modify `Selector::Match()` and related methods to return the final matched node.
 Required for child selectors and such.~~
  - ~~Work around for including root node without having to switch to the abysmal `weak_ptr` in `TreeMap`.~~
+ - Scripts/Project Files for building/using under Linux, OSX.

 ##Original Goals
  - Wrapping things up in proper namespaces.